sharkmoos/paddingOracle/README.md

 ![CBC Mode](/images/cbc2.png)

-Diagram of how CBC encryption functions.
+Diagram of the CBC decryption operation.

 There are numerous types of padding Oracle attack, however this project focusses on the AES CBC encryption.